JesperKarlsson500/MS2-Lilypad-Game/README.md

 and if it's something they want.

 ## Scope
-I want the user to be happy in a relaxed learning inviroment
+I want the user to have fun in a relaxed learning inviroment.

 ## Structure
 The game is made up of one page.
+A frog that is the games host, the frog has it's eyes on the mouse at all times.
+If you play on mobile the frog looks were the user clicks.
-It consists of six lilypads that light up in a randomized pattern.
+It consists of six lily pads that light up in a randomized pattern.
 Every turn you complete the pattern increases by one until you reach the score of 15.
 At 15 you won the game.

 ## Wireframes
 <hr>

-I started making the game to look like the Simon game
+I started making the game to look like the Simon game.

 ![Wireframe](assets/img/Simonwireframe.png)

+### Changes to wireframes
-I later on changed the look and and layout to be more unique.
+I later on changed the game, look and and layout to be more unique.

 ![Wireframe](assets/img/LilyPadWireframe.jpg)
-### Changes to wireframes

 ## Original ideas
 <hr>